hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 with pressure :math:`u`, flux :math:`\mathbf{q}`, permeability tensor :math:`K`,
 Dirichlet pressure data on :math:`\Gamma_D`, and prescribed normal flux on :math:`\Gamma_N`.
-The example uses a homogeneous diagonal permeability and ``f=0``.
+The example uses ``f=0`` and supports diagonal permeability fields, either constant over the domain or read as per-cell heterogeneous values.
 By default it imposes a unit pressure drop along the selected active
 axis: :math:`u=1` on the low boundary, :math:`u=0` on the high boundary, and no-flow boundaries on the remaining active axes.